Master of Liberal Arts Program

 - Coordinates student colloquia for the presentation of master’s theses

 Peter Kline has served as the Writing Instructor and Coordinator for Stanford’s Master of Liberal Arts Program since 2015.
 He has taught writing at the university level since 2004, having also held positions at the University of Virginia, James Madison University, and the University of San Francisco, as well as with Stanford’s undergraduate and continuing studies programs.
 A former Wallace Stegner Fellow at Stanford, Kline holds a B.A. in English/Creative Writing from Northwestern University and an M.F.A. in Poetry Writing from the University of Virginia.
-He has published two collections of poetry, Deviants (Stephen F. Austin State University Press, 2013) and Mirrorforms, which is forthcoming from Parlor Press/Free Verse Editions in 2019
+He has published two collections of poetry, Deviants (Stephen F. Austin State University Press, 2013) and Mirrorforms (Parlor Press/Free Verse Editions, 2020).

 Richard W. Lyman Professor in the Humanities